CyberFlameGO/svnpython/Doc/library/curses.rst

    .. note::

       A *character* means a C character (an ASCII code), rather then a Python character (a string of length 1).
 (This note is true whenever the documentation mentions a character.)
-The built-in :func:`ord` is handy for conveying strings to codes.
+The builtin :func:`ord` is handy for conveying strings to codes.

    Paint character *ch* at ``(y, x)`` with attributes *attr*, overwriting any character previously painter at that location.
 By default, the character